How to Get Travel Documents to Taiwan

 Taiwan or Republic of China (ROC) is recognized as a state by only a handful of countries, mostly by small Pacific states (the Philippines do not).
 That does not mean that you cannot get travel documents to travel into the country, even if they don't have an official embassy or diplomatic relations with one's country.

-For Southeast Asians (Philippines, Thailand, Indonesia, Vietnam, plus India), there are two ways to get travel documents to Taiwan.
+For Southeast Asians, those holding Philippine passports, as well as citizens of Thailand, Indonesia, Vietnam, plus India), there are two ways to get travel documents to Taiwan.
 The first option is the Travel Authorization Certificate, which is part of the visa exemption program.
 In lieu of a tourist visa, certain travelers may get the certificate online.
 The requirement is that the traveler has never been employed as a blue collar worker in Taiwan and holds a valid entry visa or residence certificate issued by the United States, Japan, Canada, UK, Schengen countries, Australia and New Zealand.The passport should also be valid for at least 6 months.

 The certificate, which is good for 30 days of travel, is processed online.
 You need to go here https://niaspeedy.immigration.gov.tw/nia_southeast/ and input information, including your dates of travel, and your visa and passport numbers.
 A PDF copy of the certificate will be generated that you can download.
 Print a copy that you will show to the immigration officer.